SathyaBhat/sathyasays.com/content/posts/2007-06-13-5-must-know-commands-every-linux-newbie-should-know.md

 ---
 Although Linux had progressed far from being a command-line only OS to a full fledged totally GUI based one, sometimes, the command line is the best way to get something done.
 Here are 5 of the must-know commands.
 These commands can b quite useful and handy.

-1: **mount**: Used for mounting Windows/Other partitions, just in case it isn&#8217;t automatically mounted.
+1: **mount**: Used for mounting Windows/Other partitions, just in case it isn't automatically mounted.

 Usage: